cdapio/cdap/cdap-docs/developers-manual/source/getting-started/building-apps.rst

 -------------

-Before running an example application, check that an instance of CDAP is running and available; if not, follow the instructions for :ref:`Starting and Stopping Standalone CDAP. <start-stop-cdap>`
+Before running an example application, check that an instance of CDAP is running and available; if not, follow the instructions for :ref:`Starting and Stopping CDAP Local Sandbox <start-stop-cdap>`.

 If you can reach the CDAP UI through a browser at :cdap-ui:`http://localhost:11011/ <>`, CDAP is running.